verronpro/blog/_drafts/free-topic-adrs-for-extension-points-and-governance.md

 The goal is to create a project that's self-service for users while sustainable for the maintainer.
 Decision records are how I've achieved that balance.

+Inspiration: Michael Nygard’s ADRs; "Decisions, not discussions" as a team habit.